Dressing Stick: A Daily Living Aid In 4 Quick Steps

 What Is A Dressing Stick?

 Dressing sticks can be used to don and doff pants, shirts, jackets, undergarments, pull zippers up and down, remove socks, and even help pull on shoes.
-The large hook is used to lift clothing or straps up over the shoulder when reach is limited.
+Plus, the large hook is used to lift clothing or straps up over the shoulder when reach is limited.
 It can also be used to pull pant legs up to the ankles, and lift garments off the shoulder and down the arm to remove.
 This device can assist with moving zippers up and down; however, it does not help align zippers.

 Dressing aids are typically made from a 27-28” dowel rod with ⅝” thickness with a special hook at each end.
 The specially designed hooks assist to grab hold of garments, pull on shoes, and zip up zippers.